cagrimmett/simplemicroblog-wp/README.md

 - Admin page has the ability to suppress the title for posts on the homepage and single pages
 - Comments are turned off globally
 - This theme makes it easy to [verify your website with Micro.blog](http://help.micro.blog/2017/web-site-verification/).
 In the WordPress admin, go to Settings > Micro.blog Verification and put in your Micro.blog username.
+- Requires at least: 4.0
+- Tested up to: 4.7
+- Stable tag: 1.0.0
+- License: GNU General Public License v2

+## Installation

+1. In your admin panel, go to Appearance > Themes and click the Add New button.
+2. Click Upload and Choose File, then select the theme's .zip file.
+Click Install Now.
+3. Click Activate to use your new theme right away.

 ## Roadmap